 Ayurveda is unique in its holistic perspective of health, as it incorporates physical, mental and spiritual components.
 Ayurveda sets out to promote overall health through treating the cause of an illness rather than its symptoms.Continue to

-Surya Lanka offers three levels of Ayurveda Cure.
+Surya Lanka offers three levels of Ayurveda programs.
 The Intensive Ayurveda program delivers a complete detoxification of the body, and is the program chosen by approximately 80% of our guests.

-The Ayurveda Heil Cure is recommended for those guests with serious multiple ailments which require more intensive and specific treatments, more medicines and closer monitoring and observation.
-The Ayurveda Light Cure is recommended for those guests who want less intensive Ayurveda treatment with more time for leisure.Continue to
+The Ayurveda Healing program is recommended for those guests with serious multiple ailments which require more intensive and specific treatments, more medicines and closer monitoring and observation.
+The Ayurveda Light program is recommended for those guests who want less intensive Ayurveda treatment with more time for leisure.Continue to

-Surya Lanka is known worldwide for its focus on authentic Panchakarma in Sri Lanka – the complete detoxification and rejuvenation of the body.
+Panchakarma is known as gold standard of Ayurveda medicine – the complete detoxification and rejuvenation of the body.
 The ultimate aim of Panchakarma is to restore total wellbeing through the removal of the cause of an illness and realigning the three bio-energies of Vata, Pitta and Kapha.

 At Surya Lanka, Panchakarma is strictly practiced according to the three stages of cleansing prescribed in the original Ayurvedic texts – Purvakarma (Pre-treatment), Pradhanakarma (Primary-treatment) and Pashtakarma (Post-Treatment).Continue to

 Surya Lanka has the perfect environment for Yoga in Sri Lanka.
 Yoga is increasing in popularity within Sri Lanka as well as throughout the world, as more and more people become aware of the benefits to mind and body through its regular practice.
 Yoga is an essential element of the Ayurvedic way of life to achieve harmony and balance of body, mind and soul.